romkatv/powerlevel10k/README.md

 To see Git status for `$HOME/.git` in prompt, open `~/.p10k.zsh` and remove `POWERLEVEL9K_VCS_DISABLED_WORKDIR_PATTERN`.

+### Why does Git status sometimes appear grey and then gets colored after a short period of time?

+tl;dr: When Git status in prompt is greyed out, it means Powerlevel10k is currently computing up-to-date Git status in the background.
+Prompt will get automatically refreshed when this computation completes.

+When your current directory is withing a Git repository, Powerlevel10k computes up-to-date Git status after every command.
+If the repository is large, or the machine is slow, this computation can take quite a bit of time.
+If it takes longer than 20 milliseconds (configurable via `POWERLEVEL9K_VCS_MAX_SYNC_LATENCY_SECONDS`), Powerlevel10k displays the last known Git status in grey and continues to compute up-to-date Git status in the background.
+When the computation completes, Powerlevel10k refreshes prompt with new information, this time with colored Git status.

 ### How do I add username and/or hostname to prompt?

 When using Lean, Classic or Rainbow style, prompt shows `username@hostname` when you are logged in